DonatHalimi/sheero/README.md

 ## Overview

 This is a full-stack e-commerce platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-The project provides a user-friendly interface for shopping, managing products, and interacting with the platform efficiently.
+The project provides a user-friendly interface for shopping, managing products and interacting with the platform efficiently.

 You can check out the live demo of sheero [here](https://sheero.onrender.com).